Cultured Guru Logo

 The Salty Version of Fermenting Beets

-It’s common in other Slavic countries for people to ferment beets with salt and then cook it into borscht, a beet soup.
-Since kvass just means “to ferment” salt-fermented beets are also called kvass, but there is a huge difference between the kvass destined for cooking and the kvass meant to be enjoyed as a beverage.
+It’s common in other Slavic countries for people to ferment beets with salt and then cook it into cuisines, like borscht, a beet soup.
+Since kvass just means “to ferment” salt-fermented beets are also sometimes called kvass, or zakwas.
+However, there is a huge difference between the kvass destined for cooking and the kvass meant to be enjoyed as a effervescent beverage.

 When you compare beets fermented with sugar and beets fermented with salt, there are stark differences in flavor, microbes, and fermentation byproducts.
 (To learn more about fermentation science you can join our online course!)